Historic Grand Hotels on the Mississippi Gulf Coast: Great Southern Hotel (Gulfport)

-Built in 1902–03 by entrepreneur Joseph T. Jones and designed by Mississippi Gulf Coast native and New Orleans-based architect Thomas Sully, the Great Southern Hotel had unheard of luxuries for the time—telephones in every guest room, hot and cold running water, and a bath for every two rooms.
+Built in 1902 to 1903 by entrepreneur Joseph T. Jones and designed by Mississippi Gulf Coast native and New Orleans–based architect Thomas Sully, the Great Southern Hotel had unheard of luxuries for the time—telephones in every guest room, hot and cold running water, and a bath for every two rooms.
 The hotel was situated within a few hundred yards (meters) of the Mississippi Sound.
 It was a 3-story frame building of wood construction with 250 guest rooms.
 The hotel had its own artesian water well, independent sewerage system, and an independent power plant for steam heat and electricity.
 Guest amenities included a billiard room, tennis court, horse-and-buggy rental, and an in-house orchestra.
 In 1908, the Jones family funded construction of the Great Southern Golf and Country Club to attract more guests to their hotel.
 The grand hotel was crippled by economics of the Great Depression but held on through the 1940s.
 During construction of U.S. Route 90 in 1951, the Great Southern Hotel was demolished.